 Frequently Asked Questions

-Yes, mutual funds are a good investment right now because they offer low risks, transaction costs, and long-term profits.
+Yes, mutual funds are a good investment right now because they offer low risks, lower transaction costs, and long-term profits.
+But you have to be sure that the mutual funds you buy meet your investment objectives.